CaribesTIC/proven-pinia-patterns/docs/pinia-plugins.md

 ```js
 pinia.use(myPiniaPlugin)
 ```

-Pinia does something helpful for us when it adds the plugin to our Pinia instance.
-When we add a plugin with .use(), Pinia also takes the opportunity to add extra information about our Pinia instance and our app that could be helpful to us.
-This is called the context.

 >Pinia hace algo útil para nosotros cuando agrega el complemento a nuestra instancia de Pinia.
 Cuando agregamos un complemento con `.use()`, Pinia también aprovecha la oportunidad para agregar información adicional sobre nuestra instancia de Pinia y nuestra aplicación que podría sernos útil.
 Esto se llama el contexto.